 I am The Escape Artist and I am here to help you.

 If you think that getting rich is only possible for pop stars, rappers, CEOs and people running hedge funds, then think again.
-It’s easy to get rich slowly.
+Whatever your current situation, you can always improve it.
 You just need to take it step by step and allow the aggregation of marginal gains and compound interest to work their magic.

 Why might I be able to help you?

 Well, I spent many years in the Prison Camp myself and I know how the system works.
 I wanted freedom, so I hatched a plan and began to dig.
 I paid off my mortgage when I was 32, built up my investment portfolio and then quit my job in March 2014 at the age of 43 when I’d made enough not to work any more.
 I did this whilst funding 3 kids and without winning the lottery, inheriting money or being CEO of a large multi-national company.
 Those are my stripes.